|

 So, we can see that Job was sure in the knowledge that, even after the disintegration of his body in the grave, he would be resurrected by God back to a fleshly physical existence.
 Job was not alone, however, in his trust in God providing a future resurrection.
 In Psalms 16:9, so, too, was David full of confidence in God fulfilling his promise.

 David knew that he, like all men, would undergo decay in the grave but he also had confidence in God keeping his promise not to abandon him in the grave.
 David also had confidence in God keeping his promise to resurrect the "Holy One", Jesus Christ, in three days and not allow his body to undergo the typical decay destined for the rest of humanity.
-In Daniel 12:2, we can see that Daniel also knew that death was sleep.
-Beyond that, though, he knew of the future resurrection and the hope for all mankind.

 Not only did Daniel know about the future of mankind, in Daniel 12:13, he was specifically told of his personal destiny.